-We’re often referred to as a stationery subscription box company… which I guess technically we are, but if you’ve subscribed to or ordered from us, you’ll notice a slightly random thing…
+We’re often referred to as a stationery subscription box company.
+Technically we are, but if you’ve subscribed to or ordered from us, you’ll notice a slightly random thing…

 Our boxes AREN’T BOXES.

 So why would we do such a heinous thing?
-Why would we go against the grain of a box company and package our stationery delights in anything other than, well, a box?
+Why would we call ourselves a subscription box company and package our stationery delights in anything other than, well, a box?

-Our number one reason for choosing the sturdy envelopes instead of a box is postability – being able to fit through your letterbox so a) we live up to our tagline and b) you don’t waste precious free time galumphing around the local sorting office trying to prove that it’s your parcel and you’re allowed to take it home.
+Our number one reason for choosing sturdy envelopes instead of a box is postability.
+Being able to fit through your letterbox is important.
+This means that a) we live up to our tagline.
+Then there’s b) your time is precious.
+Galumphing around the local sorting offices is not how I would define time well spent.
+Nor would I say the same about trying to prove that it’s your parcel and you’re allowed to take it home.

-Back in 2012 when we started, we did actually go around and measure various people’s letterboxes to see what the best size for our packaging should be, to both fit through a letterbox and fit our goodies into – needless to say we got some very odd looks, but we’re willing to do (almost) anything in the name of bringing you stationery!
-Our envelopes fit almost every letterbox, teeny tiny Victorian ones being the only exception (but if you live in a house with this kind of letterbox, you will be used to collecting more or less everything you receive in the post anyway).
+Back in 2012 when we started, we did actually go around and measure various people’s letterboxes.
+We want to see what the best size for our packaging should be.
+It needed to both fit through a letterbox and fit our goodies into.
+Needless to say, we got some very odd looks!
+Hey, we’re willing to do (almost) anything in the name of bringing you stationery!
+Our envelopes fit almost every letterbox.
+Teeny tiny Victorian ones being the only exception.
+Annastasia lived in a house with this kind of letterbox for a while.
+And Post Office visits became part of her routine.

 Recyclability (totally a word)

-A lot of the boxes out there are foil blocked, plastic coated and not terribly eco-friendly.
-We don’t bang on about it a lot, but Annastasia is vegan and Carla is a mermaid, and as such we care about our environment and we decided early on that we wanted our packaging to be as recyclable as possible.
+A lot of the boxes out there are not terribly eco-friendly.
+They are foil blocked and plastic coated.
+We don’t bang on about it a lot, but Annastasia is vegan and Carla is a mermaid.
+So we care about our environment.
+Early on we decided that our packaging would be as recyclable as possible.

 We could buy printed plastic post bags – but we prefer cardboard 🙂

-Neither of us are particularly ones for following the rules – we’ll do it when we have to, but this didn’t seem like one of those occasions.
-When we started, the majority of subscription boxes were for beauty or wellbeing, contained little bottles, tubes & containers, and therefore needed to be a box.
+Neither of us are particularly ones for following the rules.
+We’ll do it when we have to, but this didn’t seem like one of those occasions.
+Subscription boxes focused on beauty and wellbeing when Ink Drops was starting out.
+Subscribers received little bottles, tubes & containers.
+And a padded envelope just wasn’t going to cut if for these.

-Those beautifully branded boxes were a pretty novelty for the first few months, and then we started to notice people posting about having too many, stacking them and not knowing what to do with them (but not wanting to throw them out, or unsubscribe and stop receiving the contents).
+Those beautifully branded boxes were a pretty novelty for the first few months.
+Then we started to notice people posting about having too many.
+They were stacking them and not knowing what to do with them.
+However, they didn’t want to throw them out, or unsubscribe and stop receiving the contents.

-We curate stationery, which means 90% of what we send out is nicely flat – or only as lumpy as a pen or washi tape.
-On the occasions we’ve had really chunky items (like boxed stickers, or giant washi tape), we’ve sourced some rather lovely boxes which are also cardboard, fully recyclable and fold flat for storage and reuse.
+We curate stationery, which means 90% of what we send out is nicely flat.
+Or only as lumpy as a pen or washi tape.
+On the occasions we’ve had really chunky items (like boxed stickers, or giant washi tape), we’ve sourced some rather lovely boxes.
+Thee are also cardboard, fully recyclable and fold flat for storage and reuse.

-So there you have it – a short history of why our boxes aren’t boxes, but our stationery box of delights is in fact perfectly packaged.
+So there you have it.
+A short history of why our boxes aren’t boxes.
+And how our stationery box of delights is in fact perfectly packaged.
 (That only makes sense if you’ve read the whole post…!)

 What are your thoughts?